singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 ```
 Note that, as long as there  aren't any duplicates in the original array sets, we won't have to worry that weaving will create duplicates.

-The last piece to talk about here is how the weaving works Let's think recursively about how to weave {1, 2, 3} and {4, 5,  6}.
+The last piece to talk about here is how the weaving works.
+Let's think recursively about how to weave {1, 2, 3} and {4, 5,  6}.
 What are the subproblems?

 - Prepend a 1 to all weaves of {2,  3} and {4,  5,   6}.
 - Prepend a 4 to all weaves of {1,  2,  3} and {5,   6}.

 To implement this, we'll store each as linked lists.
 This will make it easy to add and remove elements.
-When we recurse, we'll push the prefixed elements down the recursion When first or second are empty, we add the remainder to prefix and store the result.
+When we recurse, we'll push the prefixed elements down the recursion.
+When first or second are empty, we add the remainder to prefix and store the result.

 It works something like this:
 ```